nopivnick/itp.nopivnick.com/_posts/2018-09-25-observation-public-interaction.md

 Highlights:

-- was presented with the message "OOPS!
-I THINK YOU BROKE THE CAMERA." when the device malfunctioned
+- when the device malfunctioned was presented with the message "OOPS!
+I THINK YOU BROKE THE CAMERA."
-- later pointed out the onscreen instruction to "Go Crazy" (i.e., 'be animated') came *after* the screen directed the user to look elsewhere ("Look Here" → camera lens, away from the screen) and therefor easy to miss
+- later pointed out the onscreen instruction to "Go Crazy" (i.e., 'be animated') came *after* the screen directed the user to look elsewhere ("Look Here" → camera lens, away from the screen) and therefor missed the cue

 TODO: